aerix-nl/nota/README.md

 Nota is young, experimental, and built on a still developing tech stack.
 There are still quite some shortcomings and bugs (none that aren't likely to be fixed in the near future).
 That said, we've been able to use Nota in production environments already.
 If you take care to test your setup, verify the results and can live with some flaws, you should be fine.
 Consider the current version a showcase of the potential of this tech stack and the future of Nota.
 Here's some things to take into account:

 #### No clickable hyperlinks
 Even though WebKit supports this, due to a [bug](https://github.com/ariya/phantomjs/issues/10196) in QtWebKit which PhantomJS builts on the current output PDFs have no clickable links.
-This has quite some attention, but no confirmed fix yet it seems.
+This has quite some pressing attention and already a proposed fix, so it's likely to be fixed soon, but no fix committed to Qt yet.
+For now we recommend making links that have URL as the text so users can copy-paste that, or avoid them.

 #### Selectable text
 It seems PhantomJS only generates PDFs with selectable text on Linux due to a [bug](https://github.com/ariya/phantomjs/issues/10373).
-More information/research on specifics is needed.
+More information/research on specifics and other operating systems is needed.
+For now we recommend using the Vagrant spec to run Nota virtualized on Linux.

 #### Bad kerning
 Under Linux the output PDF's text has bad kerning.
 See [this reported issue](https://github.com/ariya/phantomjs/issues/12016).
 More information/research on specifics is needed.